 - tool tabs and icons align with Capture One for iPad

 Capture One 22 saves the previous workspace; the previous default workspace is available as Default (Legacy).
 If you had a custom workspace, you might want to check and save them again.

 A Capture One 22 review is incomplete without a list of new cameras and lenses.

 New camera support

-Compared with Capture One 21 (build 14.4.1), the Capture One 22 (up to build 15.0.0) release supports the following cameras:
+Compared with the latest Capture One 21 (build 14.4.1), the Capture One 22 (build 15.4.0) release supports the following cameras: